gbdev/pandocs/content/MBC1.md

 ### 4000-5FFF - RAM Bank Number - or - Upper Bits of ROM Bank Number (Write Only)

-This second 2 bit register can be used to select a RAM Bank in range from 00-03h (32 kiB ram carts only), or to specify the upper two bits (Bit 5-6) of the ROM Bank number (1 MB ROM or larger carts only).
+This second 2 bit register can be used to select a RAM Bank in range from
+$00-$03h (32 KiB ram carts only), or to specify the upper two bits (Bit 5-6) of the ROM Bank number (1 MiB ROM or larger carts only).
 If neither ROM nor RAM is large enough, setting this register does nothing.

 In 1MB MBC1 multi-carts (see below), this 2 bit register is instead